 - 1. The following sites are designated as local green space: - LGS1 Village Playing Field, Court Lane, Stevington, MK43 7QT - LGS2 Stevington Windmill and Windmill Lane, Stevington, MK43 7QZ - LGS3 Meadow opposite The Manor Farmhouse, Church Road, Stevington, MK43 7QB - LGS4 The Stevington Belt and Park adjacent to the River Great Ouse, Stevington, MK43 7QD. - 2.
-Designated Local Green Space must be managed in a manner compatible with their designation. - 3.
+Designated Local Green Space must remain as open green spaces. - 3.
 Small-scale built development may be allowed, providing: - a. the open and green character of the space is maintained and not compromised; - b. the new development comprises facilities to support the community use of space; - c. the community, wildlife, amenity and other values as a Local Green Space are preserved or enhanced.